 - Full House did this thrice, with hockey in "Nice Guys Finish First," boxcar racing in "Michelle a la Cart," and with baseball and a twist in "Stephanie Plays the Field."

-- Family Matters: In the 1991 episode "A Pair of Ladies," Urkel gets revenge on Carl's big-talking, thinks-he's-macho, hustling superior officer Lt.
+- A couple of weeks later, in "A Pair of Ladies," Urkel gets revenge on Carl's big-talking, thinks-he's-macho, hustling superior officer Lt.
 Murtgauh in a poker game when the nerd one-ups Murtgauh's would-be-winning hand with "two pairs of tens".

 - Averted in the DS9 baseball episode, "Take Me Out To The Holosuite".
 The main characters lose the game 10-1 (with their single run being scored on an accidental bunt).